vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/gs-tap-on-kind-pt1.md

      NOTE: This blog post provides one way to deploy the Tanzu Application Platform.
 Visit [supported platforms](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-install.html) for blog posts that describe other ways to deploy the Tanzu Application platform.

   3. This guide is a two part post.

      * Part 1 (this post), shows you how to install all the necessary components of the Tanzu Application Platform onto a KIND Kubernetes Cluster.
-    * Part 2 (coming soon), shows you how to access and utilize the Tanzu Application Platform to deploy a sample application.
+     * [Part 2](/guides/kubernetes/gs-tap-on-kind-final-pt2/), shows you how to access and utilize the Tanzu Application Platform to deploy a sample application.

 This guide leverages from the official [install documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.1/tap-0-1/GUID-install.html) for Tanzu Application Platform, but is heavily modified for the deployment on KIND.
 Refer to these documents for installation questions, or if you encounter any issues during the install process as they are the source of truth.